Fundamental Theory of Torsion Gravity

-To begin our investigation, we remark that torsion had a first property that was unlike any other space-time or gauge fields had, and that is it comes as a general feature of the geometry and not from a symmetry principle, with the consequence that it can be massive: so we have that the torsion field equations (\ref{torsionfieldequations}) are such that, in presence of a massive field, they can be taken in the approximation in which the dynamical term is negligible compared to the mass term, with the result that we may approximate
+To begin our investigation, we remark that torsion had a first property that was unlike any other space-time or gauge fields had, and that is it comes as a general feature of the geometry and not from a symmetry principle, with the consequence that there is no symmetry protecting it from being massive.
+So the torsional field equations (\ref{torsionfieldequations}) are such that, in presence of a massive field, they can be taken in the approximation in which the dynamical term is negligible compared to the mass term.
+So we may write

 yielding an algebraic equation that can be used to have torsion substituted in all other field equations in terms of the spin of the spinor, so that all torsional contributions can effectively be converted into spin-spin interactions.